Gianlucca Fatecha

-Gianlucca Fatecha Benitez (born 17 January 1998) is a Paraguayan footballer who plays as a midfielder for Peruvian First Division side Cienciano.
+Gianlucca Fatecha Benitez (born 17 January 1998) is a Paraguayan footballer who plays as a midfielder for Paraguayan third division side Atlántida SC.

 Career

 Fatecha started his career with Olimpia, Paraguay's most successful club, where he made 11 league appearances and scored 0 goals.

 In 2017, Fatecha was sent on loan to the youth academy of Anderlecht, the most successful team in Belgium.

 In 2020, he signed for Paraguayan side 12 de Octubre.